cysouw/diathesis/text/c05_preverbs.md

 - *entˈ-*: originally meaning 'against', cognate with Greek *anti*
 - *missˈ-*: originally meaning 'missing', still transparently cognate with modern German verb root *(ver)miss(en)*

 The prefix *geˈ-* only occurs in completely grammaticalised combinations, i.e. there are no verbs (anymore) with *ge-* in which the root is still transparently related to the *ge-* prefixed wordform (cf. [@sec:intro-lexical-meanings]).
 Pairs like *bieten* 'to offer' and *gebieten* 'to order' are thus simply treated as two completely separate lexemes here, and will consequently not occur among any of the diatheses (see [@sec:preverb-deponent]).
 In contrast, the addition of the prefix *missˈ-* is always completely transparent and never results in a diathesis, e.g. *achten* 'to respect' and *missachten* 'to disrespect' (see [@sec:preverb-intranstive-without-diathesis; @sec:preverb-transitive-without-diathesis]).
-That leaves the prefixes *beˈ-, erˈ-, verˈ-, zerˈ-, entˈ-*, all of these occur frequently.
+That leaves the prefixes *beˈ-, erˈ-, verˈ-, zerˈ-, entˈ-*, and all of these occur frequently.
 They induce various diathesis as discussed throughout this chapter.

 The following prepositions can be used as preverbs: